Fritz Mauthner: Philosophical work

 Mauthner's philosophical work is concerned with the philosophy of language and atheism.
 Three books, each in several volumes, can be regarded as his main theoretical contributions: The Beiträge zu einer Kritik der Sprache (three volumes 1901–1902, third revised edition 1923), Wörterbuch der Philosophie (two volumes 1910, third revised edition in three volumes 1923–1924) and Der Athesimus und seine Geschichte im Abendlande (four volumes 1920–1923).
 Besides these works, Mauthner published shorter works on the philosophy of Aristotle, Spinoza and Schopenhauer, as well as on various topics related to his philosophy of language.

 Mauthner's writing style is unorthodox: he draws on a variety of sources, combines his biography with theoretical considerations, he writes redundantly and, above all, comprehensively a lot (each of his three main works comprise more than 2,000 pages).
-With the exception of the essay Skepticism and the Jews, which was published posthumously in English translation in The Menorah Journal in 1924, none of his theoretical writings have been translated into English.
+Only a few of his smaller theoretical works have been translated into English (see Section "Philosophical works in English translation").